 Believing that Jesus gave us his sacraments (baptism and Lord’s Supper) for our spiritual good, nourishment, and edification, so we celebrate the Lord’s Supper (i.e. Communion, Eucharist) every week as part of our Sunday morning worship.

 While we encourage everyone to be part of our worship services, including all children, we do offer a cry room/nursery space with the sermon audio available for parents of children aged 6 months to 3 years during both morning and evening worship, as well as during our Bible Classes for all ages following Sunday morning worship.
 If your children are older than 3 years and this is new for you, we find that it can take a few weeks for them to adjust, but we don’t mind the extra noise that they make while they get used to it.
 It’s a joy to be reminded that Jesus invites even little children into his presence with us.

-We love to worship our Triune God together, so we don’t just gather once for worship every Sunday, but come back at 6:00 PM for an hour or so to sing a few hymns, spend a few minutes in open congregational prayer together, and be fed by God’s Word.
-This schedule is for every Sunday except the first Sunday of every month, when we instead gather at 6:00 PM for our hour-long congregational hymn sing.
+We love to worship our Triune God together, so we don’t just gather once for worship every Sunday, but come back at 6:30 PM for an hour or so to sing a few hymns and be fed by God’s Word.
+This schedule is for every Sunday except the first Sunday of every month, when we instead gather at 6:30 PM for our hour-long congregational hymn sing.

 Monthly Hymn Sing